decentlab/decentlab-decoders/README.md

 :warning: The decoders may output a field named `device_id`, which may prohibit per-device querying in the TTN Data Storage integration.

+## OrbiWise

+See a knowledge base article: https://od.decentlab.com/knowledge/article/149

 ## Helium

-See a knowledge base article: https://zm.decentlab.com/help/en-us/22-helium/58-setup-decoder-for-a-device
+See a knowledge base article: https://od.decentlab.com/knowledge/article/58

 ## Chirpstack

-See a knowledge base article: https://zm.decentlab.com/help/en-us/17-chirpstack/37-set-decoder-for-a-device
+See a knowledge base article: https://od.decentlab.com/knowledge/article/40

 ## ELEMENT IoT

+Some Decentlab devices are supported by ELEMENT IoT without the need of manual decoders.
+Please check it before using the manual decoders.

 Go to `Automation`, `Parser`, and create a new parser.
 Take *ELEMENT-IoT Elixir* implementation and paste into the `Code` window by overwriting its content.
 Test the provided payloads against the datasheet and save.